jasonsford/intel_collector/README.md

 ## Disabling Modules

-Modules within each function can dsiabled if you don't have an API key or don't wish to utilize them.
+Modules within each function can disabled if you don't have an API key or don't wish to utilize them.
 Add # to beginning of these lines as needed:

 ```python
 find_domain